naev/naev/docs/manual/sec/misn-basics.md

 | computer |   | ✔ | Available at mission computers. |
 | bar      |   | ✔ | Available at spaceport bars. |

 Note that availability differs between events and missions.
 Furthermore, there are two special cases for missions: `computer` and `bar` that both support an `accept` function.
 In the case of the mission computer, the `accept` function is run when the player tries to click on the accept button in the interface.
 On the other hand, the spaceport bar `accept` function is called when the NPC is approached.
-Note that this NPC must be defined with `misn.setNPC` to be approachable.
+This NPC must be defined with `misn.setNPC` to be approachable.

 Also notice that it is also possible to define arbitrary tags in the `<tags>` node.
 This can be accessed with `player.misnDoneList()` and can be used for things such as handling faction standing caps automatically.